-The Regional Water Board will periodically review this action plan and information resulting from temperature and fishery studies in the drainage and other areas to determine the need for modification.
+The North Coast Water Board will periodically review this action plan and information resulting from temperature and fishery studies in the drainage and other areas to determine the need for modification.

-4.1.11Policy on the Control of Water Quality With Respect to On-Site Waste Treatment and Disposal Practices Specific to the Russian River Watershed, Including the Laguna De Santa Rosa
+6.4.4 Policy on the Control of Water Quality With Respect to On-Site Waste Treatment and Disposal Practices Specific to the Russian River Watershed, Including the Laguna De Santa Rosa

-In accordance with Section 4.2.1 of the OWTS Policy, OWTS systems within the Russian River Watershed shall continue to follow the existing Basin Plan requirements as detailed below, until the Regional Water Board adopts the Russian River pathogen indicator bacteria TMDL.
+In accordance with Section 4.2.1 of the OWTS Policy, OWTS systems within the Russian River Watershed shall continue to follow the existing Basin Plan requirements as detailed below, until the North Coast Water Board adopts the Russian River pathogen indicator bacteria TMDL.

 6.4.4.1 Objective